enazari/autoGAN/README.md

 To use GANs, researchers and developers need to answer the question: “Is the GAN sufficiently trained?".
 However, understanding when a GAN is well trained for a given problem is a challenging and laborious task that usually requires monitoring the training process and human intervention for assessing the quality of the GAN generated outcomes.

 **AutoGAN is a human-out-of-the-loop algorithm**, where the usage of quantitative measures is fully automated.
-AutoGAN does not require any human intervention and is applicable to different data modalities (tabular and images).
-Our extensive experiments show a clear advantage of using AutoGAN, even when compared to GANs trained under a thorough human visual inspection of the generated images.
+AutoGAN requires minimal human intervention at the design phase and is applicable to different data modalities (tabular and images).
+Our extensive experiments show the clear advantage of using AutoGAN, even when compared to GANs trained under a thorough human visual inspection of the generated images.

 ### Repository Organization